TissieVA/IoT-Project/src/README.md

-﻿# SOurce code for the Frost Detector project
+﻿# Source code for the Frost Detector project